sujith-manavalan/oligo_kmer/README.md

 - **GUI Interface**: A GUI interface is provided for easy data retrieval from the SQL database, enhancing broader user accessibility.

+## Flow Chart of the Script

+1. **Parse command line arguments**: The script takes in five command line this include multi-FASTA file path, the desired kmer size, the Hamming distance threshold, and Tm range.

+2. **Generate Kmers followed by filteration**: For each sequence in the multi-FASTA file, the script generates all the possible kmers from both the forward and reverse strand.
+These kmers then pass through a series of filters mentioned below
+    - Kmers containing 'N' are ignored.
+    - Kmers with a stretch of 5 or more repeating nucleotides are discarded.
+    - Kmers with a GC content below 40% or above 60% are discarded.
+    - Kmers with a Tm outside the user-specified range are discarded.
+    - Kmers with self-complementarity (above 80% identity score) are discarded.

+3. **Identify Unique Kmers**: The script then iterates over the kmers of each sequence, comparing each kmer to the kmers of all other sequences.
+If the Hamming distance between the kmer and all other kmers is greater than the threshold, the kmer is considered unique.
+These unique kmers are then stored in the MySQL database, with their respective sequence IDs.
+These kmers/oliogs can then be accessed using web page by providing the respective FASTA record ID ( use the provide PHP script)

 ## How to Use

+### Usage of oligo_kmer.py

 Please note: Before running the script, edit the MySQL database parameters in the code to match your database configuration.

-To run the `Oligo_Kmer` python script, you will need to provide the following arguments.
+To run the `Oligo_kmer` python script, you will need to provide the following arguments.

-- `-f`: Path to the multi-FASTA file.
+- `-f`: Path to multi-FASTA file.
 - `-k`: Required oligomer size.
 - `-d`: Hamming distance threshold.
 - `-min_tm`: Minimum Tm in Celsius.